ucarbonregistry/Project-522/README.md

 company involved in developing and operation of hydroelectric plants.
 AHPL is operating a 2.2 MW small hydroelectric project at Birsinghpur in Madhya Pradesh on Build, Own, Operate and Maintain (BOOM) basis for thirty years starting from 24/10/2006.

+The project activity is a small-scale hydro project, following are the key details under the prior history of the project:

+(a).The project activity is a small-scale hydro project which is registered under CDM with CDM project ID 1280 titled “2.2 MW hydropower plant in Birsinghpur, Madhya Pradesh of Ascent Hydro Projects Limited (AHPL)”.
+1The project has received CERs for all three crediting periods lasting from 25/11/2007 to 31/12/2020.
+Apart from CDM; the project has not achieved any registration or issuance under any other GHG mechanism.

+(b).The project was not applied under any other GHG mechanism, also for the current period of COUs, the CDM verification has also not been initiated.
+Hence project will not cause double accounting of carbon credits (i.e., COUs).
+________________
 __________
 PRIOR HISTORY
 __________